Novel strategy exploits a vexing challenge to capture valuable chemicals from hard-to-process part of plants

 Li had another idea: What if we instead exploit condensation to our advantage?

-He found that phenols – a group of organic compounds used in products like disinfectants and vanilla extract – could trap – or arylate – the reactive intermediates of lignin that can then be easily converted into valuable products.
+Li found that phenols — a group of aromatic compounds used in products such as disinfectants and vanilla extract — can selectively trap the reactive molecules, preventing uncontrolled cross-linking.
+This results in a modified form of lignin that can be more easily converted into valuable products.

-In this case, the researchers used phenols derived from lignin and then used a catalyst – a substance that speeds up reactions without being consumed – to break off bisphenols.
+In this case, the researchers used lignin-derived phenols to modify the lignin, and then they broke it apart using a catalyst — a substance that speeds up reactions without being consumed — to produce bisphenols.

 Petroleum-derived bisphenols are widely used in plastic water bottles, epoxy resin coatings, dental sealants, and receipt paper.